-There are approaches being considered to mitigate some of these issues which mostly involve only storing changes but recurrences are still awkward to deal with.
+There are approaches being considered to mitigate some of these issues which mostly involve only storing differences.
+Depending on the actual changes this may be more or less succesful.
+However recurrences are still awkward to deal with.

 2.1.
 Changing the master start or the recurrence rules